0graph/QLearn/README.md

   - Dosent have an easy interface for selecting a pair of input and targets rasters, just two seperate lists
 - `Multithreading:` multithreading causes issues with training -> find workaround to allow multithreading.
   - could temporarily save numpy arrays to disk instead of using images directly
-- `Regression Normalization:` currently regression targets are normalized, if this is the case a mapping needs to be saved so the predictor can convert the normalized values back to the original ones
 - `Class Mappings:` class mappings should be saved in the checkpoint for retraining and for proper remapping when predicting
 - `Retraining:` if retraining is done, certain values need to be updated
   - *class mappings:* for classification the class mappings may need to be expanded
-  - *normalization mappings:* for regression the normalization may need to be expanded to account for a larger range
+    - this should be able to be done after QDataset is initialized

 #### Testing Needed
 - `Invalid Values:` Test raster with invalid/NaN values
 - `Regression:` Is retraining working for regression
+- `NODATA:`
-- `NODATA:` is training rasters with NODATA valuess working properly?
+  - is training rasters with NODATA valuess working properly?
+  - will different NODATA values when retraining cause issues?

 #### Features
-- `Confidence Value:` allow confidence value to be specified for prediction
+- `Confidence Value:` allow confidence value to be specified for prediction (only for classification)
-- `Normalization:` =add option to choose weather you want to normalize the data
 - `Data Augementation:` allow option to generate n augmented rasters for training
 - `Class Weightings:` Ignore index is not enough if multiple classes should be ignored, allow training weights to be specified for each class for CrossEntropyLoss
 - `Confidence Level:` Confidence levels should be able to be specified in predict, and tensor probabilities below that should be set to the specified NODATA value